Maruti grand vitara Delta user review: Should you buy?

 Published On 22/1/2025, 1:15:17 pm Author Zeeshan Ali AqudusI got a Grand Vitara in December 2023.
 After 1 year and 11K on the odo, I have plenty of likes and dislikes to share.
 Let's get into the details of my experience with this SUV.

-In June 2023, I visited the Nexa showroom immediately after the Maruti Suzuki Jimny was launched.
+In June 2023, I visited the Nexa showroom right after the launch of the Maruti Suzuki Jimny.

 The experience of considering Jimny reminded me of when we went to buy the Maruti Suzuki A-Star but the feeling of owning it became so weird that we ended up booking Zen Estilo.